© Suzanne Myers

 “Yes, found in a woman’s burial but the nearest place for jet is 300 miles away in Whitby.”

-“Yes,” Katie confirmed, eyes twinkling with engagement, “another traveller perhaps, who ended her days here.”
+“Yes,” Katie confirmed, “another traveller perhaps, who ended her days here.”

 “Like the Amesbury Archer at Stonehenge,” Jeremy offered.